Five Principles of Ethical Trade

 Haiti Coffee Academy

-Founded in 2013 by La Colombe and the Clinton Foundation, the Haiti Coffee Academy supports coffee farmers in the southeast region of Haiti through education, training, materials, and market access.
+Founded in 2013, the Haiti Coffee Academy supports coffee farmers in the southeast region of Haiti through education, training, materials, and market access.

-Haiti is a place that is close to our hearts, and a place where coffee production has suffered in recent decades.
-We are committed to supporting the Haitian coffee industry by buying a significant amount of Haitian coffee each year and bringing their beautiful beans to the U.S. craft coffee market.
-Learn more about the Haiti Coffee Academy here.Learn More About the Haiti Coffee Academy here
+Haiti is a place that is close to our hearts, and where coffee production has suffered in recent decades.
+We are committed to supporting the Haitian coffee industry by buying a significant amount of Haitian coffee each year and bringing their beautiful beans to the U.S. Learn more about the Haiti Coffee Academy here.Learn More About the Haiti Coffee Academy here

 Around the world, millions of people and thousands of communities lack access to clean drinking water.
 We believe that access to water is an inherent human right, and we partner with organizations who share this philosophy.
 By providing free drinking water in our cafes, we seek to raise awareness about water initiatives in the hopes that one day, everyone will have equal access to this life-giving resource.